“I have not failed. I’ve just found 10,000 ways that won’t work.“

 Your healthcare provider can use the new I2F device.

-The I2F is a device that allows you to receive your full dose of medication.
+I2F is a device that allows you to receive your medication without unnecessary waste.

-How is the I2F used and how does it work?
+How is I2F used and how does it work?

 The I2F is inserted next to the spike that goes into each bottle you are administered.
 It works by allowing air to enter the bottle and extends past the fluid so the air does not travel through the medication.
 It eliminates waste caused by the current method of administration.
 See video below.

-The I2F can be used with any plasma-derived medication like IVIG and Albumin.
+I2F can be used with any medication that comes in a solid container that has a tendency to foam, like IVIG, Albumin, monoclonal antibodies, and many more..
 We are continuing to test our device with other medications that foam that could benefit from the use of the I2F.
 See list of medications below.

 Albumin